justinpombrio/bookclub-ousterhout/jp-chapter-4.md

 Modules!
 A module is anything that can be thought of as having an interface that's separate from its implementation.
 Examples include classes, modules, namespaces, services, and even functions.

+Chris points out: you don't actually want deeper modules.
+Doubling the complexity of a module for no reason is not good.

 #### Interfaces

 Interfaces can be split into formal and informal parts: